-Project managers know all about the triple restraint: time, scope and cost.
+Project managers know all about the triple constraint: time, scope and cost.
 But truthfully, there should be a fourth restraint: quality.
 The quality of your work can make or break a project, which is why a quality management plan is so important.

 If you deliver on time and under budget, but the quality doesn’t meet your stakeholders’ expectations, the project is not a success.
 Let’s explore the impact a quality management plan can have on a project, how to make one and look at some templates to get you started.

 What Is a Quality Management Plan?

 A quality management plan is a document that helps the project manager and the project team execute quality management and quality assurance actions.
 Quality, in the context of project management, is fulfilling the project requirements and meeting the customer’s needs.

 An overall project plan will include a quality management plan, which describes the activities you will apply throughout the project’s life cycle to meet its quality objectives.
 You also describe these activities (and the resources you need to put them into action) in the quality management plan.

 It’s foolish to expect quality without planning for it.
 Quality is intentional and requires skillful execution.
 A quality management plan is the first step to defining and codifying the steps necessary to achieve the quality expectations of the project.
 This is best done with project management software that can organize and share the plan with the project team.

 ProjectManager is cloud-based work and project management software that has multiple project views that let you create and execute your quality management plan.
 Project managers can build the quality plan on Gantt charts, which link dependencies, add milestones and even filter for the critical path.
 Then, teams can execute the plan on kanban boards and task lists.
 Every work view is updated in real time for a single source of truth.
 Get started today for free.

 Why Is a Quality Management Plan on a Project Important?